 The list is endless.
-There may be something that you need to eliminate, but when your digestive tract feels lousy, it often feels like everything needs to be avoided.
+There may be something you need to eliminate, but when your digestive tract feels lousy, it often feels like you need to avoid everything.

 So where do you start?
-What do you need to focus on long term in order to heal?
-And what can you eventually add back into your diet?
+What do you need to focus on long-term in order to heal and what can you eventually add back into your diet?
 These are complex issues.
-We are the experts in helping patients to figure this out.

 There are many anti-inflammatory diets out there.
 They tell you certain foods cause inflammation and certain foods do not cause inflammation.
 What we’ve learned is there is no one food that is guaranteed to cause inflammation.

 Your immune system must be triggered for you to have an inflammatory reaction.
-We’ve seen that literally any food has the potential to cause inflammation, depending on the patient.
-We help our patients determine the proper anti-inflammatory diet for them.
+We’ve seen that any food has the potential to cause inflammation, depending on the patient.
+At the IBS Treatment Center, we help our patients determine the proper anti-inflammatory diet for them.

 We do not use a generic approach to this topic; no two patients get the same advice when it comes to an anti-inflammatory diet.